Angular2Guy/AngularAndSpringWithMaps/README.md

 The testdata for the company site is Airbus Finkenwerder for the year 2020.
 The testdata for the year 2010 is dummy data.

 ## Kubernetes setup
 In the helm directory is a kubernetes setup to run the angularandspringwithmaps project with minikube.
 The Helm chart deployes the postgres database and the angularandspringwithmaps with the needed parameters to run.
+It uses the resource limit support of Jdk 16 to limit memory.
+Kubernetes limits the cpu use and uses the startupprobes and livenessprobes that Spring Actuator provides.

 ## Setup
-Java 11 or newer.
+Java 16 or newer.

 Postgresql 9.x or newer.

-Eclipse Oxygen JEE or newer.
+Eclipse IDE for Enterprise Java and Web Developers newest version.

 Install Eclipse Plugin 'Eclipse Wild Web Developer' of the Eclipse Marketplace.